HubGit27/naildashboard/README.md

 "npm install @clerk/nextjs"
 go to clerk online dashboard and create application add enviornment variables to .env
+Add metadata - in dashboard, choose sessions, customize token to add public metadata.
+That way it can include a role (2:35)

 docker - installer docker on docker.com and create account.
-Search for postgres image. port number 5431, in environment varaibles, add postgres_user, postgres_password, postgres_dbName In the env file, add the variables to database url
+Search for postgres image. port number 5431 since it's on computer, when deployed, it will be on server port.
+Volumes empty. in environment varaibles, add POSTGRES_USER (bta), POSTGRES_PASSWORD (bta123), POSTGRES_DB (nail)
+In the env file, add the variables to database url

 # Lama Dev School Management Dashboard